top of page

 Tommy King.jpg

-A fascinating and enlightening in-depth discovery of the extraordinary Menang Noongar people.
+A fascinating and enlightening in-depth discovery of the extraordinary Menang Noongar people and Tommy King.
 With diplomacy, tact and loyal to their country, culture and human-kind.

 James Dunn